Research

 -

-Evaluating the Reliability and Convergent Validity of Various Belief Updating Measures (PI: Reut Zabag)
+Evaluating the Reliability and Convergent Validity of Various Belief Updating Measures (Reut Zabag)

 The aim of the study is to assess the reliability and convergent validity of various measures of belief updating.
 If you are interested in getting involved, please email your CV to: reut.zabag@yale.edu.